GuilleQP/guilleqp.github.io/RTSdevlog.md

 ## Log 📰
 ### Romans planification and wheat farm - 2/8/2019
 Hi there!
 I've been thinking about the first faction to implement into the game and finally I've decided that the **Roman** civilization is the best one to start.
 This civ will be very standard, with close combat and mid-range units (no cavalry).
-Here's a diagram with the structures and units that I have in mind at the moment, the light-blue diamonds represent that a structure is made with that unit and the dark ones indicates wich units can be trained in a specific building.
+Here's a diagram with the structures and units that I have in mind at the moment, the light-blue diamonds represent that a structure is made with that unit and the dark ones indicate which units can be trained in a specific building.
 Of course, this is only the first approach into this civ planification, but everything has a start.

 ![](/images/romans.png)

 Each civilization will have **three main resources**:
 - Monetary/material resource 💰.
 Used to build structures and train units.
 - Food 🍞.
-Used to train units and comsumed by soldiers.
+Used to train units and consumed by soldiers.
 - Population 👩‍👩‍👦‍👦.
 Current population and limit (increasable with a specific structure like houses).

 #### Working on the Wheat Field (Rome)